Aliases for VPS36 Gene

 GeneCards Summary for VPS36 Gene

 VPS36 (Vacuolar Protein Sorting 36 Homolog) is a Protein Coding gene.
-Among its related pathways are Budding and maturation of HIV virion and Vesicle-mediated transport.
-GO annotations related to this gene include protein C-terminus binding and phosphatidylinositol-3-phosphate binding.
+Among its related pathways are Vesicle-mediated transport and Endocytosis.
+Gene Ontology (GO) annotations related to this gene include protein C-terminus binding and phosphatidylinositol-3-phosphate binding.